Saint-Martin-de-Belleville, France: Family Ski Guide

 Ski Schools

-ESF Saint-Martin-de-Belleville (the French national ski school) operates right in the village and takes children from age 3 for group lessons.
-They're the dominant option here, with the familiar red-jacketed instructors running morning and afternoon sessions.
-Group lessons follow the standard ESF format across France.
+ESF Saint-Martin-de-Belleville operates right in the village and takes children from age 3 for group lessons.
 The catch?
 English fluency among instructors varies.
-If bilingual teaching matters to your family, request an English-speaking instructor when booking and do it early, because Saint-Martin has fewer instructors than the mega-resort ESF branches in Méribel or Val Thorens.
+Request an English-speaking instructor when booking and do it early, because Saint-Martin has fewer instructors than the mega-resort ESF branches.

-For private instruction with guaranteed English and more flexibility on timing, several independent instructors operate across Les 3 Vallées and will meet you at the Saint-Martin gondola.
-Prosneige and Oxygène Ski School both serve the Belleville valley and offer private family lessons that let you set the pace.
+For private instruction with guaranteed English, Prosneige and Oxygène Ski School both serve the Belleville valley and offer private family lessons.
 Private lessons in the Three Valleys typically start at €250 to €300 for a half day, steep but split across three kids it starts making sense.

 Trail Map